HieuMeKu7/HerBirthday/README.md

 Deployed for easy, no-setup web access.

-Code organized clearly with folders for each friend’s dialogue.
+Code organized clearly with a folder for Duong Trung Hieu's dialogue.

-Simple and fun to play for anyone in your group.
+Simple and fun to play.